adam-poulton/slashdiablo-maphack/docs/Codex.md

 * Drag the open window by its title bar.
 The position is remembered in `UI.ini`.
 * Closed, it sits as a title bar with the other BH windows near the bottom of the screen.
 Ctrl-click it to reopen, shift-drag it to move it.
-* `.info` in chat opens it on whichever tab was last in front.
+* `.codex` in chat opens it on whichever tab was last in front.

 Closing the window clears where you had got to, so it opens on a clean list rather than on the last thing you searched for.